 Moisturizer With SPF (Morning): “When you moisturize, do two applications, one on the face and one on the neck," Rouleau says.
 She adds, "Sun protection isn’t just about the number—it’s about how generously you apply it.”
-A light moisturizer like Origins A Perfect World SPF 25 Age Defense Moisturizer With White Tea ($45) will protect your skin from the sun and hydrate without clogging your pores.
+A light moisturizer with an SPF of at least 30 will protect your skin from the sun and hydrate without clogging your pores.
 Rouleau suggests looking for ingredients like dimethicone, panthenol, and sodium hyaluronate (also known as hyaluronic acid).

 Antioxidant Serum (Night): Rouleau suggests looking for an antioxidant serum with brightening ingredients like vitamin C and algae extract, as well as naturally revitalizing ingredients like rosemary and peppermint.
 We’re fans of Caudalie Reveratrol Lift Firming Serum ($82).

 Moisturizer (Night): At night, you can go with a creamier moisturizer, sans SPF, meant to nourish your skin while you sleep.
 Try Tatcha's The Water Cream ($68).